 Cat exercise wheels are essentially a giant version of the hamster wheel to provide a safe indoor way to burn some energy.

 Continuing on from toys which the cat can play with alone, or with a feline companion, play therapy is also a great way to interact with a cat, provide exercise and mental stimulation.
 The best toys for interactive play are wand toys (my cats love Da Bird), in which the cat stalks and chases the toy.
 Don’t swing wands around like a rhythmic gymnast and expect the cat to throw himself up in the air over and over again.

-When the cat is in his safe place, his space should be respected.
-He will learn it is his safe place.
+A cat in his or her safe place should be left alone.
 This gives the cat a feeling of control over their own environment and interaction with others.

-A catio or outdoor cat enclosure provides the best of both worlds.
-Cats can go outside, but in a safe environment where they are not at risk.
+A catio or outdoor cat enclosure provides the best of both worlds, a safe place to go outside, but in a controlled environment without cars, dogs or predators.
 Verandas can be screened in or if space permits, a large play area can be attached to the house.